smallpaes/nextmeal/client/README.md

 # Nextmeal: Front-End
-Nextmeal is an online platform for you to readily access to awesome food around with reasonable price.
+Nextmeal is an online platform for you to readily access to awesome food nearby with reasonable price.
+The app is built with Vue and Vuex using our own [Nextmael API](https://github.com/smallpaes/nextmeal)

 <p>&nbsp;</p>

+## Project on Heroku
+Try out our neaxmeal app on [Twitter API](https://nextmeal.herokuapp.com/#/)

+<p>&nbsp;</p>

 ## Project setup
+The following instructions will get you a copy of the project and the setting needed to run the front-end app on your local machine.

 ### Clone

 Clone this repository to your local machine